corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 4. **Retransmit via MQTT**

-   transmit the payload to the edge server via MQTT.
-To do so i implemented an MQTT Client on the edge server.
+   Transmit the payload to the edge server via MQTT.
+To do so I implemented an MQTT Client on the edge server.

    ![MQTT_LORA](https://github.com/user-attachments/assets/000c95c5-b156-4ea2-aeaa-715b404f3872)